Sonech/Zenva_Node_Tutorial/README.md

 # Zenva_Node_Tutorial
-This is a tutorial on NodeJS
+This section is about adding CSS to the retireved json data on local webserver.